abhishekshyp/financial-economics/Week4_BuildYourPersonalPortfolio/README.md

 ---

-## Concepts covered

-- **Annualisation and sampling frequency** — that `mean × N` and `σ × √N` recover (up to sampling noise) the same annualised figures whether returns are sampled daily, weekly, or monthly, and why the mean scales linearly while risk scales with the square root.
-- **From weights to a portfolio** — converting target weights and an initial corpus into share quantities, tracking a daily portfolio value with `SUMPRODUCT`, and reading off portfolio return, risk, and reward-per-unit-of-risk.
-- **Correlation as the engine of diversification** — the difference between the naïve weighted-average risk `Σ wᵢσᵢ` and true portfolio risk, and the result that the gap widens as correlation falls.
-- **The two-asset frontier** — how portfolio risk traces from `σₚ = w_Aσ_A + w_Bσ_B` at ρ = +1 down toward the possibility of a zero-risk combination at ρ = −1.
-- **The variance–covariance matrix and the quadratic form** — portfolio variance as `wᵀΣw`, the generalisation of the two-asset formula to n assets, and why the off-diagonal covariance terms dominate risk in a large book.
-- **Mean-variance optimisation** — the three canonical programs (minimum variance, maximum return/risk, and a target-return or constrained solve) and how each is expressed as a Solver objective plus constraints.
-- **Constrained construction** — imposing a full-investment constraint (Σw = 1), no-short bounds (w ≥ 0), and asset-level caps/floors, and reading the cost of those constraints in forgone return/risk.
-- **Benchmarking** — judging a constructed portfolio against an equal-weighted portfolio and a market index, and interpreting its correlation to the index as a measure of active differentiation.

----

 ## The mathematics

 Notation is standard: *r* a return, *E[·]* an expectation, *σ* a volatility, *ρ* a correlation, *w* a weight vector, **Σ** the annualised variance–covariance matrix.
 Daily statistics are annualised with a 252-trading-day convention throughout.